 |Narrative or documentary, for films longer than 50 minutes, completed any year.
 Films completed January 1, 2016 or later are eligible for competition.
 For former alumni whose films were programmed in any prior KAFFNY event.

 MISSION & OBJECTIVE

-In its 11th year operating in the arts scene of New York City and 4th year in Brooklyn, KAFFNY invites the world to participate in creating the first platform for "Infinite Media."
+In its 11th year operating in the arts scene of New York City and 4th year in Brooklyn, KAFFNY invites the world to participate in creating the first platform for "Infinite Cinema."
 Culture is not a fixed point.
 The mere idea of a "tradition" can be used for inhuman purposes.
 By applying the concept of infinity, KAFFNY turns the dialogue to all those artists who recognize a needed deference to the concept of humanity, and away from any official definition of global culture.